And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 And we lost some good people when that toilet got flushed.

-You know what a toilet flush happens, circulates down there like a hurricane in reverse, and bam, you're in the pipe, and nobody's ever seen from you again until you get to the sewer.
+You know, when a toilet flush happens, circulates down there like a hurricane in reverse, and bam, you're in the pipe and nobody's ever seen from you again until you get to the sewer.

-And so Link, um we'll see if the Democrats will have you.
+And so, Link, we'll see if the Democrats will have you.

-Let's see, before you have a little minute here before we have to go to the umide for later.
+Let's see, before we got a little minute here, before we have to go to the Later.

-Well, I mentioned Afghan Afghans express confidence in countries' direction and security, a new poll.
+Well, I mentioned Afghan, Afghans express confidence in countries' direction and security.

-USA Today story, more than sixty two hundred surveyed in Afghanistan say they're satisfied with democracy.
+USA Today story, more than 6,200 surveyed in Afghanistan say they're satisfied with democracy.

 And interestingly, good war news now shows up after the election's over.